giuliocandre/dvwa-lamp/README.md

 Remember that the `root` user does not allow connections from outside the container - you should use this `admin` user instead!

 The root user has been configured to use the DVWA password default, p@ssw0rd.
-You're a braver person than I am if you expose this.
+Do what you want in your lab, but make sure it stays inside your lab.

 Setting a specific password for the MySQL server admin account